soma00333/profile/docs/oss.md

       <td>Committer</td>
       <td>
         <ul>
-          <li>I built a processor that turns user scripts into WebAssembly files and runs them on WASM.
-This lets users customize workflows easily</li>
+          <li>I developed a processor that compiles user scripts to WebAssembly, which enabled users to run custom code in any language</li>
-          <li>I built a real-time logging system for the workflow engine.
-It uses storage and cache well.
-Users can see worker status right away</li>
+          <li>I developed a real-time logging system with efficient storage and cache, which enabled millisecond-level status updates</li>
         </ul>
       </td>
     </tr>